-A group of white supremacists paraded through the National Mall chanting “reclaim America” early Saturday evening at an unannounced demonstration.
+A group of white supremacists paraded across the National Mall chanting “reclaim America” early Saturday evening at an unannounced demonstration.

 Over 100 Patriot Front members descended the steps of the Lincoln Memorial to the beat of a snare drum, bearing American Flags and shields.
 They wore uniform outfits of khaki pants, dark blue sweatshirts and sunglasses.